User Guides v3.0

 Aftertouch To Controller Map

-The Aftertouch To Controller Map item generates a controller event based on aftertouch values.
+The After Touch To Controller Map item generates a controller event based on aftertouch values.
 The aftertouch value can either be from a single note or calculated as the average or maximum of all held notes.
-This value is send to the selected controller as the controllers value.
+This calculated value is sent as the controller event's value.

 Button Bank